Coil Gunk: Fix It With These 17 Tips

 To find some great unsweetened e-liquids, you may have to look online for some smaller independent e-liquid makers.
 You might pay a little more when you buy e-liquid from a smaller company, but you’ll also spend a lot less on replacement coils.
 The other benefit is that you’ll have an opportunity to taste flavor profiles that are a lot more interesting than what you’ll find in many vape shops.

 The above video shows what happens if you drop a ball of glowing hot nickel into a bowl of sucralose (Splenda).
 The heat doesn’t create vapor — it causes the sucralose to smoke and turn black.
 It looks, actually, very much like coil gunk.

 The formation of coil gunk is largely a function of how much sweetener is in your e-liquid — but sweetened e-liquids have always existed.
 The other reason why coil gunk has become such a major problem is because the accumulation of coil gunk is also a function of how much e-liquid you use.
 If you’re a heavy vaper with a big sub-ohm tank, you may start to detect that burned sugar taste mere hours after changing your coil.
 If you increase the nicotine strength of your e-liquid and switch to a less powerful vaping device, you’ll consume a lot less e-liquid without compromising your level of satisfaction.

-Retailers such as Second City Vapour in the United Kingdom have reported that many of the people buying their small vaping devices aren’t new to vaping; they’re long-term vapers who are “downgrading” to smaller devices because they’re tired of dealing with coil gunk every day.
+Retailers have reported that many of the people buying their small vaping devices aren’t new to vaping; they’re long-term vapers who are “downgrading” to smaller devices because they’re tired of dealing with coil gunk every day.
 If you switch to a device that produces a quarter of the vapor that your current device produces, your coils will last four times as long — and you can still enjoy your sweetened e-liquids.
 You’ll just need to increase your nicotine strength a little to compensate.

 Poorly Filtered Tobacco Extracts